 Biological and Biochemical Foundations of Living Systems 95 mins.

 Chemical and Physical Foundations of Biological Systems 95 mins.

 Psychological, Social and Biological Foundations of Behavior 95 mins.

 Critical Analysis and Reasoning Skills 90 mins.

-It’s crystal clear with these changes to the MCAT in 2015 that today’s pre-med students will have less time for electives unrelated to their major, and will thus need to begin taking pre-med classes as freshmen and sophomores.
+It’s crystal clear with these changes to the new MCAT that today’s pre-med students will have less time for electives unrelated to their major, and will thus need to begin taking pre-med classes from Day One.
 The emphasis on added science classes, as well as the new humanities and critical reasoning sections, mean it will be more difficult (but not impossible) for non-science majors to finish their undergraduate requirements in four years.

 Click here to read what AAMC says about the new MCAT.
+Or read my post here about how the new MCAT will be scored.
 AAMC also has informational videos on its MCAT website to help students set their pre-med path wisely.